 1973: The Stories released the single "Brother Louie".

-1976: ABBA performed for the Swedish King and his Queen-to-be on the eve of their Royal Wedding.
+1976: ABBA performed for Swedish King Carl XVI Gustaf and his Queen-to-be Silvia on the eve of their Royal Wedding.
+(Note: some websites say the performance was at the wedding reception.
+According to the official ABBA website, the group performed the night before the wedding.)

 1977: The #1 album in the U.K. was the Beatles at the Hollywood Bowl.

-1977: Barry Manilow remained at the top for a third week with "Looks Like We Made It" on the Adult Contemporary chart.
+1977: Barry Manilow remained at the top for a third week with "Looks Like We Made It" on the Easy Listening chart.

 1977: A lot of good albums in this Top 10!
 Rumours by Fleetwood Mac, in its 7th week at #1, The Beatles at the Hollywood Bowl was #2 and the Commodores was third.
 The Soundtrack to "Rocky" came in fourth, followed by the former #1 album Hotel California by the Eagles.
 The rest of the Top 10: Book of Dreams by the Steve Miller Band, Barry Manilow Live was #7, Marvin Gaye Live at the London Palladium moved up to 8, Izitso by Cat Stevens was #9, and the debut album from Foreigner moved into the Top 10.

 1977: "Dreams" went to #1 for Fleetwood Mac.
 "Got To Give It Up" by Marvin Gaye rose to the runner-up spot and Bill Conti was at 3 with the second-best version of "Gonna' Fly Now".
-Foreigner's first hit "Feels Like the First Time" was #4.
-The rest of the Top 10: "Lucille" from Kenny Rogers, Alan O'Day had his only hit "Undercover Angel" at 6, Andrew Gold remained at 7 with "Lonely Boy", K.C. & the Sunshine Band tumbled from 1 all the way to 8, Stevie Wonder's former #1 remained at #9 and Hot had a Top 10 song in "Angel In Your Arms".
+Foreigner's first hit "Feels Like The First Time" was #4.
+The rest of the Top 10: "Lucille" from Kenny Rogers, Alan O'Day had his only hit "Undercover Angel" at 6, Andrew Gold remained at 7 with "Lonely Boy", K.C. and the Sunshine Band tumbled from 1 all the way to 8 with "I'm Your Boogie Man", Stevie Wonder's former #1 "Sir Duke" remained at #9 and Hot had a Top 10 song in "Angel In Your Arms".

-1977: Barry Manilow remained at the top for a third week with "Looks Like We Made It" on the Adult Contemporary chart.
+1977: Barry Manilow remained at the top for a third week with "Looks Like We Made It" on the Easy Listening chart.

 Keyboardist Al Greenwood's great work is showcased on "Long, Long Way from Home" as Foreigner got their start...